The Loop Game: Quality Assessment and Optimization for Low-Light Image Enhancement: Closing the Loop of Quality Assessment and Optimization for Low-Light Enhancement

 where $Q^{max}$ is the maximum quality score the IQA model can achieve.
 In summary, our joint loss can be defined as follows,

 Herein, the $\lambda_5 $ is a hyper-parameter to adjust the importance of our quality measure.

 To reflect the underlying performance of our framework, we adopt the general architecture EDSR \cite{lim2017enhanced} as the backbone of our enhancement model.
 In particular, we replace the original loss functions used in EDSR with the loss function $\mathcal{L}$ defined in Eqn.~\eqref{losscom}.
 After the enhancement model is learned, the IQA model can be renewed by model finetuning with the enhanced results and the loop will be performed iteratively until the number of iterations reaches a maximum value.
-Algorithm 1 summarizes our training procedure.